NeuroTechX/ntx_slack_archive/neurotechedu.md

  >So Ive finally pushed some changes to the Intro to Neuroscience section.
 Ive only worked on the intro section, neuroscience and the divisions of the nervous system so far but Im mostly happy with it.
 Im going to move on to the sections below next.

+11/15/2017 4:43 PM

+ **ryanlintott** :

+ >Also, in doing some research I ended up watching this whole video series on the subject that I found very helpful, informative and entertaining. <https://www.youtube.com/watch?v=qPix_X-9t7E>